mattneary/Tarpits-Abstraction/chapters/Computation.md

 constructs.

 ###Predicate for Atoms
-We will at times need a way of telling whether a given value is a list of an atom;
-however, because of our decision to use the untyped lambda calculus, we do not have such abilities innately.
+We will at times need a way of telling whether a given value is a list of an atom; however, because of our decision to use the untyped lambda calculus, we do not have such abilities innately.
 We will for now take the existence of such a function for granted, as it could be created by simply opting for atoms which wrapped their values in a list describing type, for example.
-This practice of wrapping values is described as a Monad, and we will discuss these in a later chapter.
 The reason that we feel comfortable skipping over this defintion is that we will eventually define the language in terms of itself.
-At that time, the `atom` function would not be necessary, as we could wrap the atoms in a Monadic way.
+At that time, the `atom` function would not be necessary, as we could wrap the atoms.
 Rather than dwell on this concept, we will define an `atom?` function as a special syntax.

 ```fig:atomPredicate
 (atom? (a b...)) &\implies #f